tezos-checker/checker/README.md

 $ tezos-client --endpoint https://rpczero.tzbeta.net config update
 ```

-3. Verify that the operation worked
+3. Verify that you can connect to the network
 ```console
 $ tezos-client bootstrapped
 ```